 Removing a bolt is usually easier than removing a screw.

-Cost of Bolts are usually higher than that of Screws.
-So, Bolting is costlier option whereas screws are cheaper.
+The cost of Bolts is usually higher than that of Screws.
+So, Bolting is a costlier option whereas screws are cheaper.